Roger Elwood: Anthology series

-Each Continuum volume contained eight short stories: seven comprising four-episode series by the authors Anne McCaffrey, Poul Anderson, Philip José Farmer, Thomas N. Scortia, Gene Wolfe, Edgar Pangborn and Chad Oliver.
+Each Continuum volume contained eight short stories: seven comprising four-episode series by the authors Poul Anderson, Philip José Farmer, Anne McCaffrey, Chad Oliver, Edgar Pangborn, Thomas N. Scortia, and Gene Wolfe.
 (The stories by Pangborn are based in the world of his novel Davy, but at different times within that world's fictional history.)
 The eighth story in each volume is part of a rotating author series started by Dean R. Koontz.